loading packages

 4 structural hamming distance 16

-measure(Res_fiamb, procedure2)
+measure(Res_fiamb, procedure2) metric value

 1 true positives 4